utsav306/smart-_india_hackathon_2023/README.md

     python app.py
     ```

-    Your application will be running at `http://localhost:5000`.
+    our application will be running at `http://localhost:5000`.

 5. **Access the Platform:**

-    Open your web browser and navigate to `http://localhost:5000` to access the Online Personalized Education Platform.
+    Open  web browser and navigate to `http://localhost:5000` to access the Online Personalized Education Platform.

 ## Notes